airsus/automagic/README.md

     * By default a High pass filtering is performed on data.
 You can change the freuqency or simply uncheck the High pass filtering.
 You can also choose to have a Low pass filtering.
 By default there is no Low pass filtering.
 11. [By clicking on the *Configurations...*](#237-customize-settings) button you can modify additional optional parameters of the preprocessing.
 This is not necessary, and you can leave it so that the default values are used.
 12. Click on *Create New* in the lower right corner of the project panel to create your new project.
 If the specified data and project folders do not yet exist, **Automagic** will now create them for you.
+   * Note:	You cannot alter paths, the filtering, or the downsampling rate after creating your project.
 #### 2.3.2.
 Loading an Existing Project
+If you already had created a project with **Automagic** and for some reasons re-installed your matlab or **Automagic** app, you can load that project and keep all the information.
 There are two options to load an existing project.
 The first option can only be used to open projects that have been created on your system or that have been loaded before:

 1. Navigate to the drop-down list labelled *Select Project*.